igladun/attested-tls-proxy/README.md

 The remaining 32 bytes are exported key material ([RFC5705](https://www.rfc-editor.org/rfc/rfc5705)) from the TLS session.
 This must have the exporter label `EXPORTER-Channel-Binding` and no context data.

-In the case of attestation types `dcap-tx`, `gcp-tdx`, and `qemu-tdx`, a standard DCAP attestation is generated using the `configfs-tsm` linux filesystem interface.
+In the case of attestation types `dcap-tdx`, `gcp-tdx`, and `qemu-tdx`, a standard DCAP attestation is generated using the `configfs-tsm` linux filesystem interface.
 This means that this binary must be run with access to `/sys/kernel/config/tsm/report` which on many systems requires sudo.

 When verifying DCAP attestations, the Intel PCS is used to retrieve collateral unless a PCCS url is provided via a command line argument.
 If expired TCB collateral is provided, the quote will fail to verify.